 How to Reduce Traffic Fraud and Increase the Profitability of Your Advertising Campaign

 Fraudulent traffic cost advertisers a whopping 42 billion US dollars in 2019 and that number can increase to a staggering $100 billion by the end of 2023.
 Put simply, ad fraud is a monumental obstacle that 69% of marketers view as a major threat to their marketing budget.
-However, many affiliates are not aware of these deceptive practices and how they work, when this can actually explain why their campaigns keep underperforming despite having good metrics.
+However, many affiliates are not aware of these deceptive practices and how they work, when can explain why their campaigns keep underperforming despite having good metrics.

 If left unattended, ad fraud can drain your budget without producing any revenue while still producing positive metrics, at least on the surface.
 Also known as traffic fraud, this unethical practice undermines the value of the online marketing industry and reduces the credibility of all digital publishing platforms.
-For this reason, marketers need to understand ad fraud, monitor their campaigns regularly, and prioritize anti-fraud measures when looking for a affiliate network.
+For this reason, marketers need to understand ad fraud, monitor their campaigns regularly, and prioritize anti-fraud measures when looking for an affiliate network.

 In this article, we’ll discuss the impact that ad fraud has on the advertising industry and go over the different types of traffic fraud.
 We’ll also give you a few tips to help prevent, identify, and address ad fraud in your ads campaigns.